jumagu/teslo-shop/README.md

 # Teslo Shop

 This project was developed in a course I took called "Next.js: the react framework for production" (original title: "Next.js: el framework de react para producción") on Udemy.
 However, I improved 99% of the visual interface and adapted it to the design of the official Tesla store, since the design of the course project was pretty bad.
-In addition, I added new features the course project does not have, such as the search page and search bar.
+In addition, I added new features the course project does not have, such as responsive design, form feedback, not-found page, search page, search feature and many other improvements.

 ## Development